monkslc/hyperpolyglot/README.md

 **[Linux](https://github.com/torvalds/linux) Kernel**
 * The reason hyperpolyglot is so much faster here is the heuristic added to .h files which significantly speeds up detection for .h files that can't be classified with the Objective-C or C++ heuristics
-* Linguist was too slow to benchmark here

 |Tool                           |mean (s)|median (s)|min (s) |max (s) |
 |-------------------------------|---------|---------|------- |------- |